Q2 Electricity prices: Wholesale energy up 8% over 2018

 Share now: Copied!

-Q2 2019 Electricity Prices: Wholesale electricity and gas prices are up 8 percent over the same quarter last year despite a large increase in solar and wind generation across the country.
+Q2 2019 Electricity Prices: Wholesale electricity and gas prices are up 8 percent over the same quarter last year despite a large increase in solar and wind generation across Australia.

 Operational demand down